defold/doc/docs/en/tutorials/snake.md

 ## Food and collision with obstacles

-The snake needs food on the map, so let's add that:
+The snake needs food on the map so it can grow long and fast.
+Let's add that!

 ```lua
 local function put_food(self) -- <1>